richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

-So
+With that in mind we may write
 $$
 f (\vec{r}, \vec{v}, t) \neq f\left(\vec{r} + \vec{v} dt, \vec{v} + \frac{\vec{F}}{m}dt, t + dt\right).
 $$

 This difference of the distributions functions due to collisions is what we call the collision term.
-It is a constant and we define it, for now, as a partial derivative
+It is a constant and we define it, for now, as a partial derivative:

 $$
 \underbrace{\left( \frac{\partial f}{\partial t} \right)_{\mathrm{Coll.}}}_{\equiv C} dt.